-Lease Impacts: Impacts are anticipated to be the same as Alternative 1 lease.
+Lease Impacts: Impacts to communities with environmental justice concerns are anticipated to be the same as Alternative 1 lease.

-Fee Simple Title Impacts: Impacts are anticipated to be the same as Alternative 1 fee simple title.
+Fee Simple Title Impacts: Impacts to communities with environmental justice concerns are anticipated to be the same as Alternative 1 fee simple title.